JorchRL/take-a-note/README.md

 - React frontend for browsing and editing saved notes
 - Chrome extension for generating and saving notes

+Note.
+I am researching and considering using Nest.js for my server.
+And Next.js for the client

 Architecture decisions

 - All requests from the extension will be sent through the server (login and save note)